Best VPS for Ollama in 2026 — Top 5 Tested & Compared

 Best VPS for Ollama in 2026

 Want to run LLMs like Llama, Mistral, or Phi on your own server?
 Ollama makes it dead simple, but you need the right VPS specs.
-Here's what actually works.
+For a broader comparison of LLM hosting options, see our best VPS for LLM hosting guide.
+Here’s what actually works.

 What is Ollama?